spilgt/aria2/README.md

 After the initial installation, use these instructions to (re)start the bot.

 1. Start aria2 by running `./aria.sh`
-2. Just start the bot with "npm start"
+2. Just start the bot with `npm start`

 ### Notifying an external webserver on download completion